kmayerb/tcrdist3/docs/index.rst

 tcrdist3
 ========

 `tcrdist3 <https://github.com/kmayerb/tcrdist3>`_ is an open-source python package that enables a broad array of T cell receptor sequence analyses.
 Some of the functionality and code is adapted from the original tcr-dist package which was released with the publication of Dash et al. `Nature (2017) <https://doi.org/10.1038/nature22383>`_.
-This package contains a new API for computing tcrdistance measures as well as new features for biomarker development, decribed in more detail in Mayer-Blackwell et al. `bioRxiv (2020) <https://www.biorxiv.org/content/10.1101/2020.12.24.424260v2>`_.
-The package has been expanded to include supprot for gamma-delta TCRs; it has also been recoded to increase CPU efficiency using numba, a high-performance just-in-time compiler.
+This package contains a new API for computing tcrdistance measures as well as new features for biomarker development, described in more detail in Mayer-Blackwell et al. `bioRxiv (2020) <https://www.biorxiv.org/content/10.1101/2020.12.24.424260v2>`_.
+The package has been expanded to include support for gamma-delta TCRs; it has also been recoded to increase CPU efficiency using numba, a high-performance just-in-time compiler.

 Quick Links